DaveyEdwards/myiworlds/src/data/GoogleCloudPlatform/StorageAndDatabases/Datastore/Circle/Queries/README.md

 ## getCircleByPath
 This Query is will find a specific Entity inside a Google Datastore Kind's list by a indexed field.
 This means a property on your model you want Datastore to memorize to find in the stack of billions.
 Only works on indexed property.
-Example for using "path" is think of the URL path to a specific website page if you wanted it to be readable text myiworlds.com/DaveysWorlds/Tutorials/Queries (note that this path has to be unique as well)
+Example for using "pathFull" is think of the URL path to a specific website page if you wanted it to be readable text myiworlds.com/DaveysWorlds/Tutorials/Queries (note that this path has to be unique as well)

 ### Example use
 ```js